denisrochavallejo/billing/README.md

 # billing
-This POC was implemented in Angular and .Net Core
+This POC was implemented using Angular in the FrontEnd and .Net Core in the BackEnd for managing payments of Service Bills